Windokk/Windokk/README.md

-# Hey, I'm Windokk, a beginner game developper !
+# Hey, I'm Windokk, a beginner game designer/developper !

 I love video games, computer science and art.
 I mostly code in c++ and python but i also did some MC mods in java (Forge).